 HO-1 insurance is not a popular insurance policy, and it’s not a good option for most homeowners.
 HO-1 insurance offers very little coverage, which means homeowners have to pay out-of-pocket for things like personal property losses or legal expenses.

 Only a few insurance companies today sell HO-1 policies.
 If you qualify for HO-1 insurance, it’s usually because you or your home carry some level of risk.
 For example, if you’ve filed dozens of home insurance claims for negligent behavior, the insurance company might only offer you an HO-1 policy.
 People who own very old homes in poor condition might also qualify for HO-1 insurance.

 Another thing to know about HO-1 insurance is that most mortgage lenders will not approve a loan with this type of policy.
 Having HO-1 insurance means the homeowner assumes a significant amount of risk, which puts the mortgage company in jeopardy.
-If you have a mortgage, we recommend considering another policy.
+If you have a mortgage, the lender may require another policy.